aboyce/aws/specifics/DynamoDB.md

 Reduces costs by having less data.

+### Global Tables

+Allows data replication of DynamoDB tables.
+The changes made to an item in a replica table will be replicated to all other replicas within the same global table.
+In a global table, a newly written item, is usually propagated to all replica tables within seconds.
+It does not support partial replication of only some of the items.

 ### Steams

-Time-ordered sequence of item level modifications (insert, update, delete).
+Time-ordered sequence of item level modifications (insert, update, delete) to DynamoDB tables.
 Accessed by a dedicated endpoint.
 By default the primary key is recorded.
 Events are recorded at near real-time, can trigger a Lambda on event, executes Lambda code based on event.
 Lambda polls the DynamoDB stream.
 Before and after images can be captured.
 Apps can take actions based on the content.

+If a new item is added to a table, the streams captures an image of the entire item, including the attributes.
+If an item is updated, the steam captures old and new images of any attributes modified in the item.
+If an item is deleted from the table, the steam captures an image of the entire item before it was deleted.

 Logs are encrypted at rest and stored for 24 hours.